This page is for research projects on pluralistic therapy topics. If you would like to share your project on this page please get in touch.

 Working With Goals in Pluralistic Practice

-Chris Lloyd is doing his PsychD research at London Met on therapists’ experiences of working with goals in pluralistic therapy.
-He’s looking to be genuinely informed about the experience, both good and bad.
-Read more
+Chris Lloyd completed his research at London Met on therapists’ experiences of working with goals in pluralistic therapy.

 The Goals Form

-Colleagues at the Centre for Social and psychological Transformation (CREST) are currently working to assess the psychometric properties of The Goals Form with adults and young people, and to look at the impact of goal-oriented practices on the process and outcomes of therapy.
+Colleagues at the Centre for Social and Psychological Transformation (CREST) are currently working to assess the psychometric properties of The Goals Form with adults and young people, and to look at the impact of goal-oriented practices on the process and outcomes of therapy.
 A copy of the form, with instructions, can be found via the link below.

 Preference Assessment and Accommodation/Shared Decision Making

 The Centre for Social and Psychological Transformation (CREST), with international colleagues, has completed a qualitative study (funded by the BPS Division of Counselling Psychology) on clients’ experiences of having their preferences in therapy elicited, discussed, and accommodated.
 See publication here and a blog on the research here.

 Inventory of Preferences